awsdocs/amazon-ec2-user-guide-windows/doc_source/common-messages.md

 Ec2SetPassword: Disabled
 ```

 If password generation is disabled and you don't remember the password for the original instance, you can reset the password for this instance\.
-For more information, see [Resetting a Lost or Expired Windows Administrator Password](ResettingAdminPassword.md)\.
+For more information, see [Resetting a lost or expired Windows administrator password](ResettingAdminPassword.md)\.

 ## "Password not available yet"<a name="password-not-ready"></a>